1.0 CORPORATE GOVERNANCE IN BBK:

 The guidelines provided herein are to support the principles stated in any other of the Bank’s prevailing governance documents and related policies.
-The Bank also adheres to the Code of Best Practice on Consumer Credit and Charging (prepared jointly by the Bankers’ Society of Bahrain and Central Bank of Bahrain).
+The Bank (BBK Group) also adheres to the Code of Best Practice on Consumer Credit and Charging (prepared jointly by the Bahrain Association of Banks and Central Bank of Bahrain).

 High standards in corporate governance are fundamental in maintaining BBK’s leading position within the local and regional banking sector and the community.
 Continuous review and adherence to strong corporate governance practices help enhance compliance levels according to international standards and best practice.